MicrosoftDocs/mixed-reality/mixed-reality-docs/interactable-object.md

 Use visual feedback to communicate the following:
 * **Default (Observation)**: Default idle state of the object.
 * **Hover**: When hand is near a hologram, change visuals to communicate that hand is targeting hologram.
-* **Distance and point of interaction** - As hand approaches hologram, design feedback to communicate the projected point of interaction, as well as how far from the object the finger is
+* **Distance and point of interaction**: As hand approaches hologram, design feedback to communicate the projected point of interaction, as well as how far from the object the finger is
 * **Contact Begin**: Change visuals (light, color) to communicate that touch has occured
 * **Grasped**: Change visuals (light, color) when the object is grasped.
 * **Contact End**: Change visuals (light, color) when touch has ended.